Review: Standard Chartered Visa Infinite Card

 1. Cardholder completes an online application form and uploads a copy of their IRAS NOA

-3. S$10,000 will be deposited into his designated bank account within seven business days
+3. S$10,000 will be deposited into his designated bank account within seven business days, with 14,000 miles credited

 4. He uses the funds to pay IRAS

-Now step (4) is obviously optional.
-Whether or not you pay IRAS with those funds credited in step 3 is your business.
+Step (4) is optional.
+Whether or not you pay IRAS with those funds credited is your business.
 You’re perfectly at liberty to keep your current GIRO payment plan, or even use another bill payment platform like Citi PayAll or CardUp to buy more miles while paying IRAS.

-This is an excellent price; the catch is that you’re limited by the amount stated on your NOA.
+Second, the number of miles you can buy is limited by the amount on your NOA.
 In our example of a taxpayer with a S$10,000 bill, the maximum miles he can buy is 14,000 (@ 1.4 mpd).
 Even if you’re more of a whale, a S$50,000 tax bill would yield 70,000 miles- not even enough for a one-way Business Class ticket to Europe!

-For what it’s worth, you can’t pay someone else’s tax bill, but supplementary cardholders are also allowed to use the same tax payment facility.
+Do note that cardholders can only pay their own personal tax bill (not friends or family members), but supplementary cardholders are also allowed to use the same tax payment facility too.

 FAQs for the tax payment facility can be found here.